How can businesses set up and accept recurring payments from customers?

 Cons

-6. Tide – convenient with a business account
+6. Tide – business account with Direct Debit invoicing

-Tide Business account holders automatically have access to basic invoicing features in the free banking app or browser dashboard.
+Tide Business account holders have invoicing features in the free banking app or browser dashboard.
 You just need to sign up for a Tide business bank account online and select one of the free or paid plans.

-With the add-on called Invoice Assistant (£10 + VAT/month), you get the option to accept Direct Debits via these invoices.
-This does, however, require a GoCardless account and connecting that with Tide, since GoCardless processes these bank debits.
-It is not possible to accept recurring card payments with Tide.
+With the £10 + VAT/month Invoice Assistant add-on, you can accept Direct Debits through invoices.
+This requires a GoCardless account connected with Tide, as GoCardless processes the bank debits, not Tide.

-Since Tide is a business account first and foremost, the billing customisations in the Tide app are rather simple.
-But you can manage Direct Debits in your GoCardless account where, for example, the payment amounts, dates and more can be amended.
+Since Tide is primarily a business account, the billing customisations in the app are rather simple.
+But you can manage Direct Debits, including payment amounts and dates, directly in your GoCardless account.

 Direct Debits via GoCardless | 1% + 20p (£4 cap) 0.1% added to amounts over £2,000 |